 This same unanswerable question is asked by Brewer’s subtly poignant and silently reproachful WWI etchings.
 In this sense, they may be appreciated as lacunae of ruin, all the more powerful in their urgency because of their restraint.
-As Alan Kramer said in a letter to the author, “The etchings are remarkable because they are understated, yet they would resonate strongly for viewers at the time with the knowledge of contemporary events.”
+As author Alan Kramer wrote in a letter, “The etchings are remarkable because they are understated, yet they would resonate strongly for viewers at the time with the knowledge of contemporary events.”

 "Bouteille, clarinet, violon, journal, verre" by Pablo Picasso, 1913,

 The art of Ludwig Meidner and J. Alphege Brewer in 1910 before they went in different directions.
 At top, Ludwig Meidner's "Bau der Untergrunbahn" (Subway Construction in Berlin).
 Above, J. Alphege Brewer's "Charing Cross As It Looks Today," published in The Graphic.
 Note that where Meidner places a derrick, Brewer centers Nelson's Column.

 Above, Ludwig Meidner's 1912 "Apokalyptische Landschaft."
 Below, his 1913 "Bombardement einer Stadt."